 Claressa Shields (@claressashields)

 Claressa had us glued to our TVs while she was in Rio, securing gold once again in her weight class.
-The athlete, who also snagged gold in women’s middleweight boxing in London four years ago, is the first U.S. boxer to win an Olympic title two times in a row.
+The athlete, who also snagged gold in women’s middleweight boxing in London six years ago, is the first U.S. boxer to win an Olympic title two times in a row.
 Not only is she supremely confident—after her latest medal, she said she’s one of the greatest boxers to ever live—she also just beams.
 We love seeing her huge smile when she’s training, but we love seeing it even more when she’s on top of a podium.
-Keep an eye out for a movie about her life coming from Universal Studios.

 Estelle Mossely (@estelle.mossely)